 Let’s be real.
 It doesn’t matter what day of the week it is.
 Taco time is anytime.
 I came up with a plant-packed taco meat that even a carnivore can love, so let’s get started!

-We start with the vegetable meat substitute, which is, I’m not ashamed to admit, a simply terrible name.
-I’m currently crowd-sourcing alternative monikers, so please add your voice to the mix in the comments.
-Veggie grounds?
-Vegan ground meat?
-I don’t know.
-The answer eludes me.
-In any case, this is a meat substitute made of vegetables, if the name wasn’t convincing enough.
+We start with the Vegan Ground Beef, which was formerly called the simply terrible name of Vegetable Meat Substitute.
+In any case, this is a meat substitute made of vegetables and seeds (or nuts).
 It consists of cauliflower, mushrooms, carrots, onion, garlic, pepitas (or walnuts), and sun-dried tomatoes.
 It really does look like ground beef when it’s cooked into things, and thanks to the pepitas, it has almost the same amount of protein!
 But to make it into taco meat, we need some seasonings.

 I did some research into taco seasonings, and there were lots of variations, but the main components stayed pretty consistent, so I stuck with what works.
 We’ve got chili powder, cumin, paprika, oregano, onion powder, garlic powder, and salt.
 These are spices I always have on hand, which makes this easy to throw together.
 If you want more heat, some cayenne or chipotle powder is a great addition too.

-You’ve got your vegetable meat substitute, you’ve got your spices, now they just need to get married and let things heat up in a skillet with some water.
+You’ve got your vegan ground beef, you’ve got your spices, now they just need to get married and let things heat up in a skillet with some water.
 A taco bath?
 I really should stop writing so late at night.
 It gets weird so fast.

 So there you have it!
 Doesn’t that look like ground meat?
 I KNOW, RIGHT?
 It kind of creeps me out sometimes.
 And yes, it does taste delicious in a taco salad.
 But it’s especially good in…a vegan crunchwrap supreme.
 Oh yes, I went there.